ameersarwar/cross_expression/README.md

 **!!
 Important !!**

-Since gene expression is regional, cross-expression is also regional, so understanding the input gene expression and cell coordinates is essential when interpreting the results of the `cross_expression` algorithm.
-For example, a gene pair may be cross-expressed in some slices but not in other slices because the underlying expression patterns change over space.
+Gene expression is spatially variable, e.g., a gene may be expressed in some slices but not in others.
+Since cross-expression captures coordinated gene expression, it may also spatially be spatially variable, e.g., a gene pair may cross-express in some slices but not in others.
+Accordingly, understanding the input gene expression and cell coordinates is essential when interpreting the results of the `cross_expression` algorithm.

 **!!
 Important !!**
 POINT ABOUT THRESHOLDING BEFOREHAND/ DOING IT PER GENE, ETC.